 Ryan Bater – Mayor

-Mayor Ryan Bater was first elected as a Councillor in 2012.
-He ran for Mayor and won by acclamation in the 2016 Municipal Election.
+Mayor Ryan Bater was first elected as a Councillor in 2012 and became Mayor in 2016.

 Don Buglas – Councillor

 Don Buglas is in his fifth term on North Battleford City Council, having first been elected in 2003.

 Buglas was born, raised and educated in the Battlefords and returned home after University to raise a family with his wife.
 The teacher and elementary school principal ran for council to actively get involved with filling in the gaps present in our community.

 Councillor Buglas enjoys being involved in the overall process of creating a vibrant and liveable community where people can afford to live.
 E-mail Councillor Buglas

 Kelli Hawtin was first elected to North Battleford City Council in a by-election on April 16th, 2014.
 She has lived in the Battlefords since 2007 and is a Licensed Practical Nurse in the Operating Room at Battlefords Union Hospital.
 Hawtin was educated locally at North West Regional College and at the University of Saskatchewan for two years in the College of Commerce.

 Councillor Hawtin has always had an interest in enjoying and bringing the positives in her community.
 She wants to play a role in engaging young people and families to participate in shaping the City, and ensure North Battleford is a safe and community focused place where people want to live, work, and play.
 E-mail Councillor Hawtin.

 Greg Lightfoot was first elected to North Battleford City Council in 2012.
 Lightfoot, his wife Brenda and their two children have lived in the Battlefords since the 1980s.